 2. Pack Early

 If you know that you will be moving home in November, but it is only June, you can already start packing.
 For instance, you may have lots of winter clothes that you won’t use until after you move.
 Plus, it is a great chance to start clearing out as well.
 There are bound to be hundreds of things that you don’t really want anymore.
 Half-empty sauce bottles or spice jars, those old clothes that you haven’t worn in years, cosmetic products that are well past their sell-by date.
 Try to see your house move as a fresh start, so only keep the fresh things as well.
-Additionally, packing is a time-consuming thing.
-Don’t think you can do it all in just a few days, you would be surprised at how much time you actually need in order to pack everything.
+Additionally, packing is a time-consuming thing, and if you are packing a large amount of stuff it is a good idea to look into Mayflower’s moving services.
+Don’t think you can do it all in just a few days, you would be surprised at how much time you actually need in order to pack everything..

 3. Start with What You Use the Least